 Millennials are the trailblazers for new ways of booking travel – and these new trends are fast approaching.

 According to the 2017 State of Travel Report from comScore, young people's preferences differ significantly from the older generation.
-The most marked difference is their preferred websites for leisure travel research and booking.
-This research suggests that the travel industry needs to adjust its marketing approach to accommodate the lucrative Millennial market.
-Below is a summary of the findings of the report that can be applied to business strategy.
+Broadly, this research suggests that the travel industry needs to adjust its marketing approach to accommodate the lucrative millennial market – and the time to adapt is fast approaching.
+Below is a summary of the findings of the report.

 What the research shows

 The comScore report defines seven categories of website for leisure travel research.
 Millennials were far more likely to select review sites as their most trusted kind, with 19% citing these as their preferred research method.
 As such, millennials were twice as likely as Generation X and Baby Boomers to trust review sites above all others.

 Younger consumers are also far more likely to use social media to research leisure travel.
 A surprising 1 in 10 millennial respondents to comScore’s survey said that social media was their preferred travel research destination.
 This is a stark contrast with Generation X and Baby Boomers, of which a mere 1% use social media for travel research.

 Compared to Generation X and Baby Boomers, millennials are far less likely to go directly to suppliers to research travel.
 For instance, a millennial is far less likely to visit the website of a package holiday retailer for vacation inspiration.

 The age of the smartphone is fast approaching – in fact, it is already here.
 Unsurprisingly, millennials prefer to use mobile devices to book travel – of those surveyed, 73% used a smartphone to book leisure travel.
 Equally, many respondents had also used a tablet to book a vacation.
 In comparison, less than half of respondents from Generation X had used a tablet (47%) or smartphone (38%) to book travel recently.
 Amongst Baby Boomers, these statistics were even lower.